andypotatohy/roast/README.md

 `'targetRadius'` -- advanced option of roast_target(), for controlling the size of each target area.
 Assuming the target area is a sphere, this gives the radius (in mm) of that sphere.
 Defaults to 2 mm.
 If you get the error xxx please increase xx.

 `'k'` -- advanced option of roast_target(), for adjusting the weights in the weighted least squares algorithm, so this option only applies to `'unconstrained-wls'`, `'wls-l1'` and `'wls-l1per'`.
 The default value is 0.2.
 If you want more focality but do not care about the intensity of the electric field at the target locations, set `'k'` to be low; on the other hand, a high `'k'` value will try to attain the desired intensity at the target locations but will not give you that focal electric field.
 Please refer to xx for details.
 Also you may want to decrease k if you want multi-focal targeting.

-`'a'` -- advanced option of roast_target().
-It's the desired electric field at target node (in V/m), only applies to the constrained LCMV algorithms ().

 `'targetingTag'` --